bhargavrakholiya123/ML-Progress/README.md

 # ML-Progress
-Thid repo for track my lerning and progress of ML
+This repo for track my lerning and progress of AI/ML